 The marketing or communications department likely knows the new brand like the back of their hand, but it’s a mistake to assume everyone in the company is comfortable talking about it.
 Make sure everyone in the company is well versed on the new messages, company story, and the “why” behind the rebrand.

 Sure, you’ve got a spanking new logo and possibly a website.
-But what about your Twitter profile picture?
-LinkedIn background image?
-Email signatures?
-PowerPoint deck template?
+But what about your Twitter profile, LinkedIn background image, email signatures, letterhead, PowerPoint deck, etc.?
 Make a checklist of everything that visually reflects the company’s brand and make sure it’s all updated and consistent.

 Use the brand launch as an opportunity to think long-term about your communications strategy.
 Consider creating a regular email newsletter; put together a six-month calendar of content for the company blog; create several mini social media campaigns that reiterate your new messaging; identify trends where your CEO can insert him or herself as a thought leader.

-The communication possibilities are endless, but they all begin with a clear strategy.
+The communication possibilities are endless, but they all begin with a clear brand launch strategy.
 Getting started on that strategy early is the biggest key to your new brand launch success.